Hey! We are back with another delicious macaron recipe. These Strawberry Lemon Macarons are the perfect flavor for Spring and Summer.

 - Piping bags with a large round tip

 Start by combining 1 and 1/2 cups of powdered sugar with 1 cup of almond flour, the strawberry powder and one tablespoon of egg white powder.
 We have found that the Blue Diamond Finely Sifted Almond Flour is the best to use.
 We only have to sift one time with it and there is almost no bits to throw away.

 Just throw away the clumpy bits because you will not use them.
 Set the other bowl aside.

 Now, in your stand mixer, you will beat your egg whites until they are fluffy.
-Then, add in your sugar, strawberry powder, and your food coloring.
+Then, add in your sugar and your food coloring.
 Beat on high until somewhat stiff.

 Your egg whites need to be stiff enough to create a little bird beak.